Disney Hotel New York – The Art of Marvel

 Disney Hotel New York – The Art of Marvel is a hotel situated next to Disneyland Paris.
 Originally called Disney's Hotel New York, the original hotel was designed by the 2011 Driehaus Prize winner and postmodern architect Michael Graves.
 Citing early 20th century Art Deco it was designed to echo the essence and feel of New York City.
 The exterior of the hotel itself is a stylized skyscraper-filled skyline.
 The hotel opened in 1992.

 During the 2017 edition of D23, Bob Chapek, chairman of Disney Experiences, announced that the hotel would be reimagined by Walt Disney Imagineering to Disney's Hotel New York – The Art of Marvel.
 The reimagined hotel eventually opened in June 2021.
 A subsequent rebrand that saw the possessive apostrophe dropped took place in July 2022.
 This meant the name became Disney Hotel New York – The Art of Marvel.

 Retheming into The Art of Marvel

 During the D23 expo of August 2019, it was announced that one of the suites of the hotel would be fully themed into Spider-Man, while the more standard rooms are more Iron-Man inspired.
-The hotel now houses the world's largest collection of Marvel art and features odes to Captain America, Spiderman, Doctor Strange, the Incredible Hulk and other Marvel superheroes.
+The hotel now houses the world's largest collection of Marvel art and features odes to Captain America, Spider-Man, Doctor Strange, the Incredible Hulk and other Marvel superheroes.